 Many people who are more inclined to a classy look would always opt for vintage leather.
 Perhaps you’ve met someone who can’t stop talking about the vintage leather bag or jacket they purchased, and you can’t seem to relate because you don’t know how to differentiate between normal leather and vintage leather.
-Which leads to the question:
+This leads to the question:

 What really is vintage leather?